Submission of Manuscripts

 (a) Use the filedrop service provided by the University of Hawai‘i: http://www.hawaii.edu/filedrop/,

 (b) upload the files onto the web as a single ZIP file and let us know the download location (URL), or

 - If there are many files (over twenty), we may ask the author(s) to assist in adding links to the PDF version.

 - DO NOT use automated section numbering in your document.

 How should a manuscript be prepared for initial submission?

 As of Volume 11 of LD&C (2017), authors submitting manuscripts should follow the Generic Style Rules for linguistic publications and the LD&C Style Sheet.
 LD&C formerly used the Unified Style Sheet for Linguistics.
 Authors are also expected to include a brief (no more than 200-word) abstract with their submission.

 Manuscripts should be anonymised, please do not include author name(s) or email addresses, and make sure that the document properties do not include the author’s name.

 What are LD&C‘s style conventions for published articles?

-Language Documentation & Conservation editorial style follows The Chicago manual of style, 16th edition (Chicago: University of Chicago Press, 2003) and the Unified Style Sheet for Linguistics.
+Language Documentation & Conservation editorial style follows The Chicago manual of style, 16th edition (Chicago: University of Chicago Press, 2003) and the Generic Style Rules for linguistics.